Katherine Johnson: Legacy and honors

 Science writer Maia Weinstock developed a prototype Lego for Women of NASA in 2016 and included Johnson; she declined to have her likeness printed on the final product.
 On May 12, 2018, she was awarded an honorary doctorate by the College of William & Mary.
 In August 2018, West Virginia State University established a STEM scholarship in honor of Johnson and erected a life-size statue of her on campus.
 Mattel announced a Barbie doll in Johnson's likeness with a NASA identity badge in 2018.
 In 2019, Johnson was announced as one of the members of the inaugural class of Government Executive's Government Hall of Fame.

+In August 2018, the DeSoto Independent School District in DeSoto, Texas opened the Katherine Johnson Technology Magnet Academy, a kindergarten through fifth grade school offering a technology-based curriculum including robotics, coding, computer science, digital art and music.

 In June 2019, George Mason University named the most prominent building on their SciTech campus, the Katherine G. Johnson Hall.

 In 2020, Bethel School District, Washington, named its newest school the Katherine G. Johnson Elementary.

+In 2020 the United States Space Force named the GPS 3 Space Vehicle 8 satellite Creola Katherine Johnson.
+It was launched into orbit on May 30, 2025.

 On November 2, 2020, Fairfax County Public Schools—the largest school division in the Commonwealth of Virginia and 12th largest school division in the United States, and the City of Fairfax, Virginia, announced that the latter's school board had voted to rename its middle school, previously named after Confederate soldier, poet, and musician Sidney Lanier to Katherine Johnson Middle School (KJMS), after 85 percent of its residents voiced their support in favor.

 On November 6, 2020, a satellite named after her (ÑuSat 15 or "Katherine", COSPAR 2020-079G) was launched into space.
 In February 2021, Northrop Grumman named its Cygnus NG-15 spacecraft to supply the International Space Station the SS Katherine Johnson in her honor.

-In 2021, San Juan Unified School District, in Sacramento, California named its newest school Katherine Johnson Middle School.
+In 2021, San Juan Unified School District, in Sacramento, California, named its newest school Katherine Johnson Middle School.
+That same year the Baltimore County Public Schools named one of its three new schools the Katherine Johnson Global Academy.

 Depiction in media

 The film Hidden Figures, released in December 2016, was based on the non-fiction book of the same title by Margot Lee Shetterly, which was published earlier that year.
-It follows Johnson and other female African-American mathematicians (Mary Jackson and Dorothy Vaughan) who worked at NASA.
+It follows Johnson and other female African-American computers (Mary Jackson and Dorothy Vaughan) who worked at NASA.
 Taraji P. Henson plays Johnson in the film.
 Appearing alongside Henson at the 89th Academy Awards, Johnson received a standing ovation from the audience.
 In an earlier interview, Johnson offered the following comment about the movie: "It was well done.
 The three leading ladies did an excellent job portraying us."
-In a 2016 episode of the NBC series Timeless, titled "Space Race", the mathematician is portrayed by Nadine Ellis.
+In a 2016 episode of the NBC series Timeless, titled "Space Race", she is portrayed by Nadine Ellis.